stefanicjuraj/docs2llms/README.md

 Using the [llms.txt standard](https://llmstxt.org/), this tool ensures consistent text formatting for AI and LLMs by extracting content from local directories or remote repositories and converting it into *llms.txt* and *llms-full.txt* files.

 The *llms.txt* file includes hyperlinks to the extracted content, whereas the *llms-full.txt* file contains the fully processed content.
+View the generated [llms.txt](https://github.com/stefanicjuraj/docs2llms/blob/main/llms.txt) and [llms-full.txt](https://github.com/stefanicjuraj/docs2llms/blob/main/llms-full.txt) files for this repository.

 ## Installation